Law Databases

 HeinOnline

-Provides access to the full text of hundreds of law reviews, bar journals, and federal primary materials, including the Congressional Record, U.S. Code, Federal Register, CFR, and state session laws.
+Provides full-text access to law reviews, bar journals, and federal primary materials, including the Congressional Record, U.S. Code, Federal Register, Code of Federal Regulations, and state session laws.

 ICLR